-Immigration Internship: Summer Law Clerk
+Immigration Internship: Law Clerk

 The Immigration Institute of the Bay Area was founded in 1918, and its mission is to welcome, educate, and serve immigrants, refugees, and their families as they join and contribute to the community.
 IIBA provides immigration legal services, English and civic education, and other services throughout the Bay Area, as well as through its collaborative efforts with local and regional service providers.
 IIBA offers a team-oriented, collegial, and collaborative work environment.
 We pride ourselves on providing excellent service to our clients, and we know our organization runs on the hard work and dedication of our passionate employees.